CURIOSSorg/curioss-patterns/set-up-an-informal-communications-platform.md

 We recently set up a Slack workspace for the network as a whole, and some campuses have set up channels on that workspace for campus-specific chat.
 The workspace has channels for the following:
 - Funding
-- General (read-only for non-admins, so notifications aren’t just noise.
-I wanted to make this “announcements” instead and keep general more general but Slack only lets you do read-only on general now :face_with_rolling_eyes:)
+- General (read-only for non-admins, so notifications aren’t just noise)
 - Intros
 - Maintainers
 - Off-topic